 What Is Tail Spend Management?

-Procurement spend is generally categorized into two main categories: direct spend and indirect spend.
+Procurement spend is generally categorized into two main types: direct spend and indirect spend.
 Tail spend falls under indirect spend and is often described as the “long tail” of procurement.
+Tail spend management, also referred to as long tail spend management or tail end spend management, focuses on controlling and optimizing the high volume of low-value purchases that sit outside core strategic categories.

 Examples of tail spend include office supplies, basic maintenance services, and MRO parts – transactions considered low-risk and low-priority.
 Collectively, they can have a significant impact on an organization’s overall budget if left unmanaged.